 Canadian Utilities has two classes of common shares - Class A non-voting shares (Class A shares) and Class B common shares (Class B shares).
 The Class B shares are the only shares that can be voted at the meeting.
-Each Class B share you own at the close of business on March 21, 2023 entitles you to one vote.
+Each Class B share held at the close of business on March 26, 2024 entitles the holder thereof to one vote.
 The holders of Class A shares are entitled to attend and participate in discussions at share owner meetings but are not entitled to vote.